alpinelinux/alpine-mksite/posts/Alpine-3.1.1-released.md

 This is a bugfix release of the v3.1 musl based branch.
 This release is based on the 3.14.27 kernel which has some critical security fixes.

-This release also fixes boot issues with the alpine vanilla iso image.
+This release also fixes boot issues with the Alpine Linux vanilla iso image.

 The full lists of changes can be found in the [git log](http://git.alpinelinux.org/cgit/aports/log/?h=v3.1.1) and [bug